dunefro/data-structures-algorithms/golang/section_1/chapter_1/structural_design_patterns/README.md

     * d.
 Refined Abstractions provide variants of control logic.
 Like their parent, they work with different implementations via the general implementation interface.
     * e.
 Usually, the Client is only interested in working with the abstraction.
 However, it’s the client’s job to link the abstraction object with one of the implementation objects
     ![Bridge Structural design patter](../images/bridge.png)

+### Printer
+In this printer we are trying to implement both the printer `hp` and `epson` from different OS like `mac` and `windows`.
+For this their respective files are created.
+Our purpose it to make client not worried about connecting different computer to different printers.

+## Composite
+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects. https://refactoring.guru/design-patterns/composite

+### Files and folders
+Let’s try to understand the Composite pattern with an example of an operating system’s file system.
+In the file system, there are two types of objects: files and folders.
+There are cases when files and folders should be treated to be the same way.
+This is where the Composite pattern comes in handy.

+Imagine that you need to run a search for a particular keyword in your file system.
+This search operation applies to both files and folders.
+For a file, it will just look into the contents of the file; for a folder, it will go through all files of that folder to find that keyword.